 Revolut Virtual Cards

-With the Revolut banking app, you can create Virtual cards to protect you against online card fraud.
+With the Revolut app, you can hold a physical card and create Virtual cards to protect you against online card fraud.
 These disposable virtual cards automatically clear details after every online transaction.
 The new card details are instantly generated in your app too.

 How to Create a Virtual Card

 To generate a Revolut virtual card is a simple process, which we lay out step-by-step below;

 - Go to “Cards” within your app.

 - Click on the “+ Get Card” icon in the top right-hand corner